TimGoll/simplebox/README.md

 - Load a description from a title or a designated description tag
 - set extra image tag in order to load a high res image if the icon is low res
 - add `simpleBox="textarea"`, `simpleBox="iframe"`, `simpleBox="popup"`
+- prev and next arrow images
+- close if clicked on description if lower element is background
+- close view button